 “You just Photoshop it, right? ” What no photo restoration magic button?
 It may come as a surprise to some but there is no such button.
 No matter how much you spend on software or hardware there is no quick fix for a damaged photo.

 When a photo is restored or retouched a lot of work and time is consumed in creating the final piece.
 There is no button on the keyboard to “restore a photo” and no quick fixes.

-The “just move him over a bit” is the most frequently miss-understood.
+The phrase “just move him over a bit” is the most frequently misunderstood.

 To move someone over in scene requires:-

 - Cutting out the person onto a new layer.
 This task alone is tricky particularly if there is wispy hair to cut around, or the figure is blended with the background.

 - Fill in the hole that is left behind.
 There is nothing left in the space when you cut something out.
 The contents of the scene are missing.
 The lawnmower that was behind the figure needs rebuilding or replacing, the flowers on the borders need extending to fill the space.
 Whatever should be behind the figure that needs reconstruction.

 - Delete the shadow of the person.
 Again this means recreating details over the shadow to remove it.

 - Blending the figure back in.
 The person then needs to be re-blended into the scene ensuring the lighting and shadows are recreated to match.

 The amount of work involved is extensive as you can now understand.